Princess Elisabeth Sophie of Brandenburg (1674–1748)

 Elisabeth Sophie of Brandenburg (5 April 1674 – 22 November 1748), was a Duchess consort of Courland by marriage to Duke Frederick Casimir Kettler of Courland, a Margravine consort of Brandenburg-Bayreuth by marriage to Christian Ernst, Margrave of Brandenburg-Bayreuth, and a Duchess consort of Saxe-Meiningen by marriage to Ernst Ludwig I, Duke of Saxe-Meiningen.
 She was joint regent in Courland during the minority of her son Frederick William, Duke of Courland from 1698 until 1701.

 Biography

-Elisabeth Sophie was born to Frederick William I, Elector of Brandenburg and Sophia Dorothea of Schleswig-Holstein-Sonderburg-Glücksburg.
+Elisabeth Sophie was born to Frederick William I, Elector of Brandenburg and his second wife, Duchess Sophia Dorothea of Schleswig-Holstein-Sonderburg-Glücksburg.

 Courland

 She married (29 April 1691) her cousin, Duke Frederick Casimir Kettler of Courland (1650–1698).
 The marriage was arranged as an alliance between the two families; in 1703 her brother Albert Frederick was to marry her first husband's daughter, Mary Dorothea.

 When her husband died in 1698, Elisabeth Sophie became joint guardian-regent along with her former brother-in-law Ferdinand.
 In January 1701, Elisabeth Sophie left Courland, her son and stepdaughter for her brother's court in Berlin.
 In 1703, she was formally deprived of the custody of her son and the regency.
 She was later given a Russian allowance from Anna of Russia.